tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 still call methods of the judging party but cannot override any attribute of the judging party's instance, like resources balances, for instance.

 Another example is transactions objects.
-Transactions are instantiated by the player and passed to the judge.
+If transactions are instantiated by the player and passed to the judge.
 A player could try to change the transaction object's attributes between it is validated and applied, thus making the transaction applied without having been checked on the attributes values it holds when it is applied.

 In order to mitigate this, at first we thought we would make a copy of the transaction passed by the player.
-The player thus do not have a pointer to the object we are going to use anymore.
+The player thus does not have a pointer to the object we are going to use anymore.
 We could then validate and apply the transaction without risks of tampering.
 The same process would be used when passing transactions as a parameter at the step of "player agreement" check (where we check the player agrees with the currently being validated transaction).